donovan-h-parks/CompareM/README.md

 > comparem aai_wf <input_files> <output_dir>
 ```

 The <input_file> argument indicates the set of genomes to compare and can either i) a text file where each line indicating the location of a genome, or ii) a directory containing all genomes to be compared.
 The genomic nucleotide sequences of genomes must be in FASTA format.
-The <output_dir> indicates where the desired directory for all output files.
+The <output_dir> indicates the desired directory for all output files.
 A typical use of this command would be:
 ```
 > comparem --cpus 32 aai_wf my_genomes aai_output
 ```